nashville-software-school/bangazon-inc/book-3-web-api/chapters/FIREBASE_AUTH.md

 1. Select the `Users` tab and click the `Add user` button.
 Enter an email and a password _that you must remember_.
 The email does not have to be real.
 1. After you create the user notice the value in the `User UID` column in the table.
 We'll be using his id later.
 1. Finally, create a second user in the same manner as before.
 It's recommended that you use the same password for both users.

+### Project Id and Web API Key

+Once you've created the project, you should see a menu on the left side of the screen.
+Select the gear image near the top of this menu and choose the `Project settings` options.

+On the Project settings page take note of the `Project ID` and the `Web API Key`.
+Remember how you got here because you will need these values later.

 ## Demo Project Overview